stb13579/chatbot-demo-ws/README.md

 ## Running a Load Test

 To simulate thousands of concurrent connections, use [Gatling](https://gatling.io/) or a similar load testing tool.
 Point the WebSocket scenario at `ws://localhost:3000` and configure the desired number of virtual users.
+There is a companion sample load test available [WebSockets JS load test](https://github.com/stb13579/WebSocketTestJS).